geb/geb/doc/manual/src/chapters/030-navigator.md

 ## Clicking

-Navigator objects implement the `click()` method, which will send a click event to the first matched item.
+Navigator objects implement the `click()` method, which will instruct the browser to click on each item the navigator has matched.

 There are also `click(Class)` and `click(List<Class>)` methods that are analogous to the browser object's [`page(Class)` and `page(List<Class>)` methods respectively][changing-pages].
 This allow page changes to be specified at the same time as click actions.